themanual/ebooks/issue-4/EPUB/html/content/author-4-article.md

 Kurt Anderson, in *Vanity Fair’*s “You Say You Want a Devolution?”,[^anderson] claims that very few advances have been made in material culture since the ’90s.
 While he briefly mentions personal computing as an exception, his focus remains with the material artifact.
 What he doesn’t address, however, is how many of the artifacts and architectures have become immaterial and often invisible.
 And that these invisible architectures and digital artifacts are changing and shaping our culture.

-Without materialization how then, can we see or tell others to *see* digital cultures?
+Without materialization, how then can we see or tell others to *see* digital cultures?

 ## Seeing Culture